gordwilling/OmahaHiLo/README.md

 ## Description

-Two players are dealt hands of 4 cards each, and share community board of 5 cards.
+Two players are dealt hands of 4 cards each, and share a community board of 5 cards.

 ###### High Hand
 Each player selects two cards from his hand and three cards from the board to create the best hand using high